-Keeping an eye on the following areas will help keep under others’ control.
+Keeping an eye on the following areas will help keep them under control.
 You might be recording all of your company’s or client’s expenses, but you probably don’t control them.
-Below you will find some tips to help you with Trimming Expenses for your business
+Below you will find some tips to help you with Trimming Expenses for your business.

 - Supplies expense.
 Look for discounts: get bids from multiple vendors who are not on your usual list, such as on bulk purchases, and avoid locking into the same supplier for too long.
 You might miss out on future savings.

 - Insurance expense.
 Don’t just renew—get annual bids to see if you are paying the lowest possible premium.